U.S. appeals court sets Jan 7 argument date in Texas abortion case - NewsBreak

 U.S. appeals court sets Jan 7 argument date in Texas abortion case

+(Reuters) – A United States appeals court has set a Jan.
+7 argument date in the Texas abortion case, where the panel will hear...www.shorenewsnetwork.com

-(Reuters) - A United States appeals court has set a Jan.
-7 argument date in the Texas abortion case, where the panel will hear the state’s bid to push a legal question about enforcement to the state supreme court.
+(Reuters) – A United States appeals court has set a Jan.
+7 argument date in the Texas abortion case, where the panel will hear...www.shorenewsnetwork.com

-The challengers of Texas’ near total ban on abortion contend the move will delay a merits ruling in the U.S. district court.

-Earlier this month, the U.S. Supreme Court left in place a ban on most abortions in Texas but allowed a legal challenge to proceed, with the fate of the Republican-backed measure that allows private citizens to enforce it still hanging in the balance.

 Comments / 0